Lao PDR

 • International Financial Reporting Standards

 The MoF has adopted International Financial Reporting Standards (IFRS) to be applied by public interest entities (PIEs), which are banks and financial institutions under the control of the Bank of Laos, insurance companies, securities companies, and public companies.
 The MoF has also developed accounting standards for non-PIEs which comprise large-, medium- and small- sized enterprises.
-These companies apply the Lao Financial Reporting Standards for Non-Public Interest Enterprises (LFRS for Non-PIEs), which are based on the 2009 version of the IFRS for Small- and Medium-sized Entities, to prepare their financial statements.
+These companies apply the Lao Financial Reporting Standards for Non-Public Interest Enterprises (LFRS for Non-PIEs) based on the 2009 version of the IFRS for Small- and Medium-sized Entities, to prepare their financial statements.

 Current Status: Adopted